Ahren09/UCLA_MATH33A/Midterm2.md

 ## Overview
 ### Subspaces
 #### Definition
-Given a subset of R<sup>n</sup>, how do we check if it is a subspace or not?
+Given a subset V of R<sup>n</sup>, how do we check if it is a subspace or not?
 * To show it is a subspace, verify:
   1. For all x and y, x+y exists in V
   2. For all x, x exists in V. Also, for any constant λ, λx exists in V.